Looking Closely at the Growth Curve for Welbilt Inc. (WBT)

 WBT’s Market Performance

-WBT stocks went down by -10.30% for the week, with a monthly jump of 1.01% and a quarterly performance of -4.75%, while its annual performance rate touched -68.23%.
-The volatility ratio for the week stands at 6.65% while the volatility levels for the past 30 days are set at 5.12% for Welbilt Inc..
-The simple moving average for the period of the last 20 days is -11.38% for WBT stocks with a simple moving average of -21.18% for the last 200 days.
+WBT stocks went up by 11.43% for the week, with a monthly jump of 2.22% and a quarterly performance of -4.95%, while its annual performance rate touched -65.03%.
+The volatility ratio for the week stands at 5.63% while the volatility levels for the past 30 days are set at 4.92% for Welbilt Inc..
+The simple moving average for the period of the last 20 days is 2.63% for WBT stocks with a simple moving average of -7.00% for the last 200 days.

 Analysts’ Opinion of WBT